edyn/ikue/README.md

 		 The *url* is the connection string containing all the credential to access the RabbitMQ server.

-      * *component*: Use this field to compartmentalize different deployment unit (namely app) for the same project.
+      * *component*: Use this field to compartmentalize different deployment units (namely apps) for the same project.

   * **WorkQueue:** To create a WorkQueue you just need to provide a *queueName*.
-A work queue is the actually the object you will be interacting with.
+A work queue is  actually the object you will be interacting with.
 Upon initialization you can configure a *workQueue* object to receive all jobs with specific names.
 This feature allows you to specify the list of *job name* it will be receiving.
 Right now you need to explicitly set this list.
 One of the upcoming feature is the ability to receive all jobs by default.

 Create and submit a Job